hxman027/RealEstate/README.md

 ### Directory roadmap

 (We may want to edit this once we have better-defined folders.
 Below an example.)
 Each directory includes its own README file.
 In general:
-* `data` is for *locally* saving data and other miscelaneous files.
-This folder will be empty in the Github repo.
+* `data` is for files containing subsets of the data used for training or testing models.
-* `doc` includes the written portions of the project: main, sections, appendices, and project outline tex/pdfs/aux files.
+* `doc` includes the written portions of the project: main reports, proposals, poster, individual reports, and project outline tex/pdfs/aux files.
-* `misc` contains miscelaneous files.
+* `misc` contains miscellaneous files, including files provided by the client.
 * `ref` has the bib file for generating the project's references.
 * `src` includes the R code developed for the project.